 Discover exciting new tastes at Adelaide Central Market

-If you’re obsessed with food, definitely don’t miss the famous Adelaide Central Market.
+If you’re obsessed with food and looking for indoor activities in Adelaide, definitely don’t miss the famous Adelaide Central Market.
 It’s one of the largest undercover fresh produce markets in the southern hemisphere.
-The colourful market is full of stallholders selling incredibly fresh local produce.
+Conveniently located opposite the tram stop at beautiful Victoria Square/Tarntanyangga, the colourful market is full of stallholders selling incredibly fresh local produce.
 You’ll find a bunch of interesting fruits, vegetables and vegan eats, as well as gourmet meats and baked goods.

 Get close to nature at the Adelaide Botanic Gardens

-If you’re in need of some peace and quiet in the heart of the city, look no further than the Adelaide Botanic Gardens.
+If you’re looking for activities in Adelaide that will offer you some peace and quiet in the heart of the city, look no further than the Adelaide Botanic Gardens.
 Check out the impressive blooms at the International Rose Garden, the Victorian-era Palm House greenhouse, follow the winding pathways along the First Creek Wetland, or visit the Bicentennial Conservatory, full of rainforest plants.

 Wildlife-watchers should look out for the freshwater turtles, ducks and swans that frequent the garden.
-Take advantage of this beautiful, quiet study area by bringing your books along and enjoying a picnic in the grassy parklands.
+Take advantage of the free tram service to this beautiful, quiet study area, bring your books along and enjoy a picnic in the grassy parklands.

 Study inside the State Library of South Australia